 Working out is vital to gaining strength.
 While access to weights helps, a gym membership isn’t a requirement.
 My gym is a weight rack with a bench and 330 lbs. of plates.
 Bodyweight exercises are just as good.
 All you really need is a routine, a location, a series of exercises to build strength, and a rhythm you can commit to over time.

 I studied nutrition at Harvard.
 While there are a ton of variables and ratios at the micro level, I’ll keep it super simple: calories=energy.

 Your body composition boils down to the number of calories your body needs to support the amount of energy it spends over time.
 Too many calories will make you gain weight.
-Too few calories will make you lose weight.
+Too few calories will make you lose weight (and energy).

 According to the Journal of Biological Chemistry, the brain and heart are composed of 73% water; the lungs are about 83% water; the skin contains 64% water; muscles and kidneys are 79%.

 For optimal health, make drinking water a consistent part of your routine.